biblequiz/BibleQuiz.com/_pages/history/2000/nationals.md

     * Abigail Knotts
     * Charity Daniel
     * Jennifer Dunn
+* **Preliminaries**:
+  * Round 1: Lost to Braeswood A/G, Houston, TX 70 to 115
+  * Round 2: Won against First A/G, Aurora, CO 245 to 65
+  * Round 3: Lost to Cedar Park A/G #2, Bothell, WA 30 to 185
+  * Round 4: Won against Rochester A/G, Rochester, MN 175 to 55
+  * Round 5: Lost to First A/G, East Lansing, MI 85 to 150
+  * Round 6: Won against Dixon A/G, Dixon, MO 235 to 30
+  * Round 7: Lost to Expressway A/G, Buffalo, NY 150 to 155
 * **Round Robin**:
   * Round 1: Won against Faith A/G, Orlando, FL 65 to 25
   * Round 2: Won against First A/G, Appleton, WI 100 to 45